MerginMaps/db-sync/docs/using.md

 - `--log-verbosity` use `errors` or `messages` to specify what should be logged.
 Default is `messages`.

+- `--test-notification-email` used to test send notification email (see below for details about sending emails in case of sync fails)

 ## Excluding tables from sync